 Whether or not as John Morrill said that the revisionism that developed in the early part of the 1970s was a movement, it had one defining characteristic; it was hostile to Marxism.

-Furthermore I am a firm believer that most previous historiography (certainly 20th century) had some kind of material base or at least paid lip service to the relationship between base and superstructure.
-In other words previous historiography whether it was Whig, Marxist or Post-Modernist were in some form refractions of what was taking place in society either politically or economically.
-For example the rise of the revisionists in the early 1970s coincided with a right wing political movement spearheaded by Thatcher and Reagan.
-This movement gained ground with the final collapse of the USSR which led to numerous theories that the collapse of Communism meant that the socialist project had failed.
-The most pessimistic expression of these theories came with the End of History by Francis Fukuyama.
-The English Civil war was not the only subject that had a noticeable revisionist trend during this time.
-From the 1970s Studies into the Russian Revolution provoked a similar revisionist backlash.
+This hostility to Marxism was not so much from a historical standpoint but more to do with politics.
+It is no accident that the growth of a revisionist movement coincided with the rise of a right-wing political movement spearheaded by Margaret Thatcher and Ronald Reagan.
+This movement gained ground with the final collapse of the USSR, which led to numerous theories that the fall of Communism meant that the socialist project had failed.
+The most pessimistic expression of these principles came with the End of History by Francis Fukuyama.
+The English Civil War was not the only subject that had a noticeable revisionist trend during this time.
+From the 1970s Studies of the into the Russian Revolution and French revolution provoked a similar revisionist backlash.

-In my opinion for a piece of work to break new ground has to be more than a well-reasoned argument or a rather large amount of text or have expensive colour pictures, Adamson refers to the English Gentry but does not really go into any extensive detail as to the class composition of the gentry.
+Adamson refers to the English gentry but does not go into any extensive detail as to the class composition of the gentry.
 What was its economic position towards the king?
-Adamson maybe a skilled historian but a more detailed description of the class struggle involving his Cabal would have made the book far more precise and concrete.
+Adamson is a skilled historian, but a more detailed description of the class struggle involving his Cabal would have made the Noble Revolt far more precise and concrete.

 Kishlansky accuses Adamson of “tendentious interpretation”.
-Well you could accuse every single historian that has written on the English Civil War of this.
-Historians have the right to interpret the facts or sources the way they feel fit without fear of some form of academic bullying.
+Well, you could blame every single historian that has written on the English Civil War of this.
+Historians have the right to interpret the facts or sources the way they feel fit without fear.